sumiya11/Groebner.jl/benchmark/arxiv_preprint/README.md

 1. A Julia client v1.6+ installed.
 See the official installation guide at https://julialang.org/downloads/platform/

-*Running Singular benchmarks on Windows platforms is not possible.*
+*Running Singular benchmarks on Windows is not possible.*

 #### To run `Singular` benchmarks